thedges/PSChatBotPack/README.md

 1. Ensure that you have an existing Embedded Service Deployment configured for Salesforce Chat.
 2. Install this repo to your target demo org.
 3. Customize the Embedded Service Deployment
-    i.
-Navigate to Setup → Feature Settings → Service → Embedded Service → Embedded Service Deployments.
+    1. Navigate to Setup → Feature Settings → Service → Embedded Service → Embedded Service Deployments.
 Click View on the relevant Deployment.
-    j.
-In Chat Settings, Click Edit.
+    2. In Chat Settings, Click Edit.
-    k.
-Under the section “Customize with Lightning Components”, click Edit.
+    3. Under the section “Customize with Lightning Components”, click Edit.
-    l.
-Change the “Chat Messages (Text)” dropdown to lwcchatpack, and click Save.
+    4. Change the “Chat Messages (Text)” dropdown to lwcchatpack, and click Save.
 4. Create a Static Resource named CLWCP_Assets for all carousel images (Optional)
-    a.
-Navigate to Setup → Custom Code → Static Resources.
+    1. Navigate to Setup → Custom Code → Static Resources.
 Click New.
-        a.
-Name: CLWCP_Assets
+        1. Name: CLWCP_Assets
-        b.
-Upload your zip file
+        2. Upload your zip file
-        c.
-Select either private or public depending on your use case.
+        3. Select either private or public depending on your use case.
-        d.
-Click Save.
+        4. Click Save.

 5. Update Community pages in Community Builder
     a.
 Navigate to Setup → Feature Settings → Communities → All Communities.
 Click Builder on the relevant Community.